How Breast Cancer Survivors Cope With the Fear of Recurrence

 “The further I get from diagnosis and treatment, the more it is a year of celebration,” shares Roxanne (Carter) Parikh, who was diagnosed at age 41.

-Her focus has shifted from merely surviving to embracing long-term milestones — five years, ten years, twenty.
+Her focus has shifted from merely surviving to embracing long-term milestones — five years, ten years, and beyond.

 Even during survivorship, patients remain closely monitored by their care teams — not just for signs of recurrence, but to address any lingering effects of treatment.
 Survivors are encouraged to nurture their health through regular exercise, a healthy diet, and ongoing checkups.
 These practices not only support overall wellness but help ensure that, should anything reappear, it’s caught early.